Niel-nts/RocketNotes-Front-Back/readme.md

 Developed in Explorer Trail, preparatory course for Rocketseat web programmer.

-NOTE:
+NOTE:</br>
-to run the server: Open API-Back in VS code and run the command "npm start" in the terminal;
+to run the server: Open API-Back in VS code and run the command "npm start" in the terminal;</br>
-To open the application: Open React-front in VS code and run the command "npm run dev" in the terminal;
+To open the application: Open React-front in VS code and run the command "npm run dev" in the terminal;</br>
-Database used: SQLite located at "API-Back\src\database\database.db";
+Database used: SQLite located at "API-Back\src\database\database.db";</br>
-User ready to see the application running: nielemail@email.com password 1234
+User ready to see the application running: nielemail@email.com password 1234</br>

 Made by Nataniel Souza